-Moving and finding storage go hand in hand.
-Chances are if you are relocating, you have to put some of your belongings in storage.
-And unless youre paying the moving companies extra to use their storage building, chances are youre going to have to rent a self-storage unit.
+Chances are if you are relocating, during the process you might find you need to put some of your belongings in storage.
+And unless you’re paying the moving companies extra to use their storage building, you might need to rent a self-storage unit.

-Location, location, location: an important element.
-If you need the self storage facilities on a regular basis, you need one very near to your home.
-However, if you are making a long distance relocation and on route you need a storage, you can pick up a reputable storage facility.
+Location, location, location: an important element to consider.
+If you need the storage facilities on a regular basis, you might prefer them to be close to home.
+However, if you are making a long distance relocation and on route you need a storage, you can pick up storage facility.

 Consider how much space you really need.
-Self-storage facilities rent units in all different sizes.
-Its best to opt for a smaller storage unit and pack it to the ceiling rather than pay for space youre not using.
-If even the smallest storage units are too much, look into mini-storage facilities: self-storage facilities that specialize in small loads.
+Storage facilities rent units in all different sizes.
+It’s best to opt for a smaller storage unit and pack it to the ceiling rather than pay for space you’re not using.
+If even the smallest storage units are too much, look into mini-storage facilities: facilities that specialize in small loads.

 Also ask about climate controlled units.
-If youre storing anything valuable or delicate like antique furniture or important documents it could be warped by being stored in space thats too hot, too cold or too humid.
+If you’re storing anything valuable or delicate, such as antique furniture or important documents, it could be warped by being stored in space that’s too hot, too cold or too humid.
 For an extra cost, most public storage facilities can set you up with a unit where temperature and humidity are restricted.

-Try to use boxes that are a uniform size, theyre easier to stack (remember; keep the heavy ones on the bottom and the light ones on top).
+Try to use boxes that are a uniform size, they’re easier to stack.
+Remember; keep the heavy ones on the bottom and the light ones on top when stacking them.

 Leave small walkways between the boxes and furniture in your storage unit so you can easily get to the items you want without having to move anything around.

-If youre storing a lot of packing boxes in your unit, try to fill them to the top, even if its just with padding and old, crumpled newspapers.
-Boxes that are only half-filled tend to collapse if anythings placed on them.
+If you’re storing a lot of packing boxes in your unit, try to fill the boxes all the way to the top, even if it’s just with padding and old, crumpled newspapers.
+Boxes that are only half-filled tend to collapse if anything’s placed on them.